mfijalko/cilium/Documentation/gettingstarted/k8s-install-azure.rst

 .. note::

     This is a beta feature.
+See the :ref:`azure_limitations` and :ref:`azure_troubleshooting` sections if you face any
+    issues.
 Please provide feedback and file a GitHub issue if you experience any problems.

 Create an Azure Kubernetes cluster
 ==================================